abuiles/ember-101/testing.md

 # Testing Ember.js applications

-In this chapter we'll cover the bases of unit and acceptance testing in Ember.js applications and recommend a couple of resources that can help us expand our knowledge in this area.
+In this chapter we'll cover the basics of unit and acceptance testing in Ember.js applications and recommend a couple of resources that can help us expand our knowledge in this area.